avanzu/AdminThemeBundle/README.md

 ## Installation

-Installation using composer is really easy: this command will add `"avanzu/admin-theme-bundle": "~1.3"` to your composer.json and will download the bundle:
+Installation using composer is really easy: this command will add `"avanzu/admin-theme-bundle": "~2.0"` to your composer.json and will download the bundle:

 	php composer.phar require avanzu/admin-theme-bundle

-_Notice: if you prefer to stay with the AdminLTE theme v1.x, manually reference `"avanzu/admin-theme-bundle": "~1.1"` in composer.json `"require"` part and run `php composer.phar update`_

 Enable the bundle in your kernel:
 ```php